andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

   }
 ```

-Here we added a <button> element and bound the click event to the `stopUdates()` method of the same component.
+Here we added a <button> element and bound the click event to the `stopUpdates()` method of the same component.
 This method will look like the following:

 ```javascript
   stopUpdates() {